blakeblackshear/frigate/docs/docs/configuration/semantic_search.md

 ### all-MiniLM-L6-v2

 This is a sentence embedding model that has been fine tuned on over 1 billion sentence pairs.
 This model is used to embed tracked object descriptions and perform searches against them.
 Descriptions can be created, viewed, and modified on the Search page when clicking on the gray tracked object chip at the top left of each review item.
-See [the Generative AI docs](/configuration/genai.md) for more information on how to automatically generate event descriptions.
+See [the Generative AI docs](/configuration/genai.md) for more information on how to automatically generate tracked object descriptions.

 ## Usage